isomerpages/pa-cdc/_press-centre/Speeches.md

 Speech by Mr Teo Chee Hean, Deputy Prime Minister and Coordinating Minister for National Security, at Launch of Law Awareness Week @ CDC 2016 on Saturday 3 September at Waterway Point [(Read here)](/files/dpm_teo_chee_hean_speech_at_law_cdc_saturday_3_september_2016.pdf)

-Speech by Mr Teo Ser Luck, Chairman of Mayors' Committee and Mayor of North East District, at Launch of Law Awareness Week @CDC 2016 on Saturday 3 September 2016 at Waterway Point
+Speech by Mr Teo Ser Luck, Chairman of Mayors' Committee and Mayor of North East District, at Launch of Law Awareness Week @CDC 2016 on Saturday 3 September 2016 at Waterway Point [(Read here)](/files/mr-teo-ser-luck-mayor-of-north-east-district-speech-at-law-cdc-saturday-3-september-2016.pdf)

-Speech by Mr Thio Sheng Yi, President of Law Society, at Launch of Law Awareness Week @CDC 2016 on Saturday 3 September 2016 at Waterway Point
+Speech by Mr Thio Sheng Yi, President of Law Society, at Launch of Law Awareness Week @CDC 2016 on Saturday 3 September 2016 at Waterway Point [(Read here)](/files/mr-thio-sheng-yi-president-of-law-society-singapore-speech-at-law-cdc-saturday-3-september-2016.pdf)

 Speech by Mayor Low Yen Ling at SME Conference on Friday 1 April 2016 at Grand Copthorne Waterfront Hotel